-- You may buy each 3-Year Floating Rate LIBOR Bond, 4-Year Floating Rate LIBOR Bond and 5-Year Floating Rate LIBOR Bond in a minimum denomination of \$100,000 and integral multiples of \$25,000 in excess of \$100,000.
-In addition, if you have purchased a minimum of \$100,000 of a Floating Rate LIBOR Bond of a certain maturity period in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase such additional bonds of the same maturity period in denominations of \$25,000 or integral multiples of \$25,000.
-Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement. - You may buy each 10-Year Floating Rate LIBOR Bond in a minimum denomination of \$5,000.
-An Individual Retirement Account, also known as an IRA (including a Roth IRA), may purchase a 10-Year Floating Rate LIBOR Bond in a minimum denomination according to the applicable IRA contribution limit at the time of purchase.
-In addition, if you have purchased a minimum of \$5,000 (or the applicable minimum IRA contribution) of 10-Year Floating Rate LIBOR Bonds in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase additional 10-Year Floating Rate LIBOR Bonds in denominations of \$2,500 or integral multiples of \$2,500.
+- You may buy each 2-Year Floating Rate LIBOR Financing Bond, 3-Year Floating Rate LIBOR Financing Bond and 4-Year Floating Rate LIBOR Bond in a minimum denomination of \$100,000 and integral multiples of \$25,000 in excess of \$100,000.
+In addition, if you have purchased a minimum of \$100,000 of 2-Year Floating Rate LIBOR Financing Bonds, 3-Year Floating Rate LIBOR Financing Bond or 4-Year Floating Rate LIBOR Bond of a certain maturity period in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase such additional bond of the same maturity period in denominations of \$25,000 or integral multiples of \$25,000.
+Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement. - You may buy each 1-Year Floating Rate LIBOR Bond, 2-Year Floating Rate LIBOR Bond, 3-Year Floating Rate LIBOR Bond, 5-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond in a minimum denomination of \$5,000.
+In addition, if you have purchased a minimum of \$5,000 of 2-Year Floating Rate LIBOR Bonds, 3-Year Floating Rate LIBOR Bonds, 5-Year Floating Rate LIBOR Bonds, or 10-Year Floating Rate LIBOR Bonds in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase such additional bond of the same maturity period in denominations of \$2,500 or integral multiples of \$2,500.
 Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement.

 Issue Dates and Sales Periods.
 Bonds will be issued on the 1st, 8th, 15th and 22nd of the month (each, an "Issue Date").
-There will be four sales periods per month: bonds issued on the 8th of the month will be offered from the 1st of the month through the 7th of the month, bonds issued on the 15th of the month will be offered from the 8th of the month through the 14th of the month, bonds issued on the 22nd of the month will be offered from the 15th of the month through the 21st of the month and bonds issued on the 1st of the month will be offered from the 15th of the month through the 21st of the month and bonds issued on the 1st of the month will be offered from the 22nd of the month preceding the month of the Issue Date through the last day of that month.
+There will be four sales periods per month: bonds issued on the 8th of the month will be offered from the 1st of the month through the 7th of the month, bonds issued on the 15th of the month will be offered from the 8th of the month through the 14th of the month, bonds issued on the 22nd of the month will be offered from the 15th of the month through the 21st of the month and bonds issued on the 1st of the month will be offered from the 22nd of the month preceding the month of the Issue Date through the last day of that month.
 In order to purchase a bond of a specific Issue Date, your subscription must be accepted by Israel before such Issue Date (or before such other date as may be announced).
 If your subscription is accepted by Israel on or after an Issue Date (or such other date), your bond will be issued on a subsequent Issue Date.
 Unless sales of a certain bond are suspended, a subscription will be accepted by Israel if it is in a form acceptable to Israel before the designated date as set forth above.

 Maturity.
-Your bond will mature on the first calendar day of the month during which the third (3rd), fourth (4th), fifth (5th) or tenth (10th) anniversary, as the case may be, of the Issue Date of your bond occurs.
-For example, a 3-Year Floating Rate LIBOR Bond issued on August 15, 2007 will mature on August 1, 2010 (i.e., 2 years, 11 months and 16 days from the bond's Issue Date).
+Your bond will mature on the first calendar day of the month during which the first (1st), second (2nd), third (3rd), fourth (4th), fifth (5th) or tenth (10th) anniversary, as the case may be, of the Issue Date of your bond occurs.
+For example, a 5-Year Floating Rate LIBOR Bond issued on August 15, 2009 will mature on August 1, 2014 (i.e., 4 years, 11 months and 16 days from the bond's Issue Date).
 When the bonds become payable, you will receive the face amount of the bonds in United States currency.